hyosung11/Launch-School/Courses/journal.md

 11:31 I spent all morning working on one problem that had to do with getting names from an object.
 That's my nemesis right now.
 Ugh.
 I want to watch Chelsea vs Tottenham now.

 14:35 I think I spent more than an hour on 'Find the Missing Letter'.
 I think I understand it now.

+16:34 Codewars seems to have a problem.
+I'm not sure why there's a blinking green cursor.